Spinors and mass on weighted manifolds: Weighted Dirac operator

-with equality if and only if $(M^n,g)$ admits a Killing spinor, in which case $(M^n,g)$ is Einstein. \end{corollary} This gives another proof of the \emph{stability} of hyperk\"ahler metrics on the $K3$ surface along Ricci flow.
-Indeed, all metrics on $K3$ satisfy the above inequality above with $\lambda = 0$ since $\hat{A}(K3)\neq 0$.
-Consequently, Corollary \ref{thm: weighted friedrich at lambda} implies that there holds $\lambda_P(g)\leqslant 0$ for \emph{all} metrics $g$ on $K3$, with equality exactly on hyperk\a"hler metrics.
+with equality if and only if $(M^n,g)$ admits a Killing spinor, in which case $(M^n,g)$ is Einstein. \end{corollary}

+The bound (\ref{thm: weighted friedrich at lambda}) gives another proof of the \emph{stability} of hyperk\"ahler metrics on the $K3$ surface along Ricci flow.
+Indeed, all metrics on $K3$ satisfy the above inequality with $\lambda = 0$ since $\hat{A}(K3)\neq 0$.
+Consequently, Corollary \ref{thm: weighted friedrich at lambda} implies that $\lambda_P(g)\leqslant 0$ for \emph{all} metrics $g$ on $K3$, with equality exactly on hyperk\"ahler metrics.
 These metrics are consequently stable by \cite{Ha}.

-\begin{remark} Hijazi \cite[Eqn.\ (5.1)]{Hi} proved an inequality closely related that of Theorem \ref{thm: weighted friedrich}.
+\begin{remark} Hijazi \cite[Eqn.\ (5.1)]{Hi} proved an inequality closely related to that of Theorem \ref{thm: weighted friedrich}.
 Hijazi's proof employs the Dirac operator of a conformally related metric, whereas the proof of Theorem \ref{thm: weighted friedrich} keeps the metric fixed and uses the weighted Lichnerowicz formula (\ref{eqn: weighted Lichnerowicz}).
 Hijazi's inequality implies that any eigenvalue $\lambda$ of the Dirac operator satisfies $\lambda^2\geq \frac{n}{4(n-1)}\mu_1(g)$, where $\mu_1(g)$ is the smallest eigenvalue of the conformal Laplace operator $-4\frac{n-1}{n-2}\Delta +\Scal$.
-Since $\lambda_{\mathrm{P}}(g)$ is the first eigenvalue of the operator $-4\Delta+\Scal$, there holds
+Since $\lambda_{\mathrm{P}}(g)$ is the first eigenvalue of the operator $-4\Delta+\Scal$, it follows that

 In this sense, Hijazi's inequality \cite[Eqn.\ (5.1)]{Hi} is sharper than the inequality of Theorem \ref{thm: weighted friedrich}.
 On the other hand, the inequality in Corollary \ref{thm: weighted friedrich at lambda} improves along Ricci flow. \end{remark}